bitwarden/contributing-docs/docs/getting-started/server/database/ef/index.md

     - Check the database tables to make sure everything has been created
     - Run the integration tests from the root of your server project using `dotnet test`.
 Note: this requires a configured MSSQL database.
-You may also need to also set up a MySql database for the tests to pass
+You may also need to set up other EF providers for tests to pass.

 ### MySql